The Long-Lasting Intimacy of Strangers

-On view: September 12 through October 24, 2015 This exhibition highlights the extensive career of Los Angeles-based artist Walter Askin whose multi-faceted work ranges from
+This exhibition highlights the extensive career of Los Angeles-based artist Walter Askin, whose multi-faceted work ranges from sardonic graphic works, large painterly abstractions, to vibrant

-On View March 28 through May 23, 2015 Employing experimental animation, sculpture, installation and photography.
-Melanie Nakaue creates a psychological space that focuses on the
+Employing experimental animation, sculpture, installation, and photography.
+Melanie Nakaue creates a psychological space that focuses on the use of the figure in sculptural traditions and

 This is the first large-scale exhibition featuring both individual and collaborative works by Ginger Wolfe-Suarez and Primitivo Suarez.
 These two artists have been working both

-On View November 8 through December 20, 2014.
-This exhibition surveys the works of late Los Angeles- based painter Robert Olsen (1969-2014), whose unique and
+This exhibition surveys the works of late Los Angeles-based painter Robert Olsen (1969-2014), whose unique and nocturnal palette centered on the nightscape of Los Angeles.

 The Luckman Gallery was pleased to present new work by Los Angeles-based artist Carlos Mollura in his first solo exhibition in nearly a decade.
 For